Quantum state: Mixed states of wave functions

-There is no state which is simultaneously an eigenstate for all observables.
+There is no state that is simultaneously an eigenstate for all observables.
 For example, we cannot prepare a state such that both the position measurement Q(t) and the momentum measurement P(t) (at the same time t) are known exactly; at least one of them will have a range of possible values.
 This is the content of the Heisenberg uncertainty relation.

 Moreover, in contrast to classical mechanics, it is unavoidable that performing a measurement on the system generally changes its state.
 More precisely: After measuring an observable A, the system will be in an eigenstate of A; thus the state has changed, unless the system was already in that eigenstate.
 This expresses a kind of logical consistency: If we measure A twice in the same run of the experiment, the measurements being directly consecutive in time, then they will produce the same results.
 This has some strange consequences, however, as follows.

 Consider two incompatible observables, A and B, where A corresponds to a measurement earlier in time than B.

 Suppose that the system is in an eigenstate of B at the experiment's beginning.
 If we measure only B, all runs of the experiment will yield the same result.

 If we measure first A and then B in the same run of the experiment, the system will transfer to an eigenstate of A after the first measurement, and we will generally notice that the results of B are statistical.
 Thus: Quantum mechanical measurements influence one another, and the order in which they are performed is important.